kyma-project/kyma/docs/application-connector/docs/08-10-rotate-root-ca.md

   kubectl -n kyma-integration edit secret connector-service-app-ca
   ```

 5. Replace the old certificate in the Nginx Ingress Secret.
-Edit the Secret and replace `ca.crt` value with the new base64-encoded certificate.
+Edit the Secret and replace the `ca.crt` value with the new base64-encoded certificate.
 Run:
   ```
   kubectl -n kyma-integration edit secret nginx-auth-ca
   ```